Nibaron/NSL-Trainee/presentation/JS.md

 variable = 42; // Now it's a Number
 ```

-These are the key data types you will work with in JavaScript.

 ### Difference Between Undefined and Null
 undefined and null are equal in value but different in type: